 It’s important to keep in mind, Chromecast is a device that facilitates the transfer of content from one screen to another.
 It doesn’t actually store content or process it in any intelligent way.

-A company that wants to use Chromecast for its digital signage will need another device to “cast” content to the TV.
+A company that wants to use Chromecast as a digital signage tool will need another device to “cast” content to the TV.
 This is typically a phone, tablet, or PC.
 So you need to have a second device ready to use in combination with Chrome to unlock its potential for digital signage.

-Using Chromecast to facilitate your digital signage displays is worth doing for a few key reasons.
+Using Chromecast for business your digital signage is worth doing for a few key reasons.

 First, it’s extremely cost-effective — Google Chromecast only costs about $30.
 But it also enables you to take advantage of the capability of your existing device for media streaming instead of having to purchase a new, dedicated one for each of your screens.

 Additionally, Google Chromecast is a small, simple device that doesn’t take technical expertise to use.
 Simply plug it into your TV, connect it to the streaming device you want to use, and let it work.
-You won’t have to pay for any professional installers to use this.
+Since you know how to work Chromecast now, you won’t even have to pay for any professional installers for this.
+The Chromecast dashboard can help you manage your digital signage content effortlessly.

 Unpack your Google Chromecast from the box